netceteragroup/girders/src/site/markdown/features/index.md

 # Features

-This section describes the various features of Girders 4.
+This section describes the various features of Girders.

 We have also listed a couple of features that you might look for, where Girders is just using the features of Spring Boot straight through.
 Spring Boot actually provides support for many more features that are not mentioned here.
 So make